smruthishree/Generating-synthetic-Images-using-StyleGAN-and-StyleGAN2/README.md

 ## Dataset
 The dataset used for training and experimentation comprises 3,000 high-quality images of dancers in various poses.
 These images were carefully curated to provide a diverse range of dance movements and body positions.
 The dataset serves as the foundation for creating synthetic human images with the StyleGAN and StyleGAN2 models.

-### Data Preprocessing
-In the data preprocessing stage, actual images of dancers are used as input.
-To facilitate experimentation, fake images are created from the pretrained StyleGAN2 model.
-These fake images are generated using the learned features and latent space of the model.
-The combination of real and synthetic images allows for a wide range of experiments.

 ## Experiments
 ### Image Morphing